ejwillemse/BAN313/chapter5.md

 As the production planner we want to answer the following simple question.
 If we manufacture 1000 products, how many will be defective because of the drill hole-size being either too large or too small?

-**Before continuing with this chapter complete:** [Case study 7 - Fitting probability distributions and estimating distribution parameters](https://campus.datacamp.com/courses/industrial-analysis-using-r/10364?ex=1)
+**Before continuing with this chapter**, complete [Case study 7 - Fitting probability distributions and estimating distribution parameters](https://campus.datacamp.com/courses/industrial-analysis-using-r/10364?ex=1)

 The specific R functions that are applicable to this chapter are: